Financial Aid Priority Deadlines

 Tips for a Timely Determination of Financial Aid Eligibility

 • Check your Titan e-mail account frequently.
-It is the Office of Financial Aid’s official means of communication.
+It is the Financial Aid Office’s official means of communication.

-• Use of the Student Document Dropbox within the myEFSC Portal is the fastest and most secure method of submitting documents.
-Exception: the V4 and V5 Verification Worksheets must be dropped off in person or mailed.
+• Use of the Financial Aid Document Upload Tool within the myEFSC Portal is the fastest and most secure method of submitting documents.
+Exception: the Verification of Identity and Statement of Educational Purpose must be submitted in person or notarized and mailed.

 • In addition to completing the FAFSA, students who want to borrow a Federal Direct Loan must accept the loan via Titan Web once the loan is offered.
 First-time borrowers must also sign an electronic Master Promissory Note (MPN) and complete Entrance Counseling online.